SRAbreu/basic-portfolio/README.md

 # basic-portfolio

 ##My very first html test project!
-An attempt to create my portfolio from scratch.
+An attempt to create a portfolio from scratch.
+Seems like it was so long ago...